 In rare cases, the vas deferens that were cut can grow back together over time.
 As a result, a man can experience a delayed vasectomy failure and have viable sperm in his semen sample again.

-Recent research estimates this occurs in of all men who undergo vasectomies.
+Recent research estimates this occurs in

 The epididymis is a duct located behind the testicles.
 It allows sperm to flow to the vas deferens.
 When a man has a vasectomy, sperm can still flow from the epididymis to the vas deferens, but becomes backed up because the vas deferens has been cut.
 In some men, this can cause inflammation of the gland, or epididymitis.